codeonlyjs/website/content/guide/templates.md

 When using templates with components the `model` object is the component instance which is why we conventionally call it `c`.
 The `context` object is often unused.

-When any dynamic content has changed, the template's `update` method needs to be called in order for the change to be reflected in the DOM.
+When any dynamic content changes, the template's `update` method needs to be called in order for the change to be reflected in the DOM.

 When working with components this can be managed using the `Component.invalidate()`